delk73/synesthetic-schemas/docs/concepts/naming.md

 ## Considerations

 - **Ambiguity:** In neuroscience, synesthesia describes an involuntary perceptual condition.
-Synesthetic (the system) differs—it builds *designed* mappings.
+Synesthetic (the system) differs.
+It builds *designed* mappings.
 This distinction should be acknowledged in external-facing descriptions.
 - **Searchability:** “Synesthetic” is a common word.
 To improve uniqueness, the system may also be referred to as **Synesthetic OS** or **Synesthetic Platform** in contexts requiring clarity.

 ---